 The following article is meant to be read in conjunction with our comprehensive guide to evicting a tenant in Washington State.
 If you have not read it, we highly recommend you read the sections of that guide that are relevant to your question first so that you can see where the following information fits in.

 How do Tacoma’s Eviction Laws differ from the Statewide Eviction Laws?

 Until this year, Tacoma didn’t have any eviction laws that varied from the statewide baseline procedure laid out in our comprehensive guide to evicting a tenant in Washington State.

-However, as of April 2018, the Tacoma City Council adopted a temporary ordinance requiring that landlords provide tenants with 90 days of notice if the tenants are being evicted due to building demolition, renovation, or change of use (see the City of Tacoma website).
+However, as of April 2018, the Tacoma City Council adopted a temporary ordinance requiring that landlords provide tenants with 90 days of notice if the tenants are being evicted due to building demolition, renovation, or change of use.
 This temporary ordinance will expire by the end of September 2018, but the City Council is considering making it permanent, and perhaps adding a whole bunch of other tenant protections, including:

 - 60-day notice requirement for rent increases

 - 60-day notice requirements for termination of tenancy

 - Relocation assistance ordinance which requires owners to host in-person meetings with tenants